kai824/tp/docs/UserGuide.md

 Example:
 * `sort-num a/expected salary` sorts entries numerically (in ascending order) according to their `Expected Salary`.
+  * Entries without a numerical value for `Expected Salary` will be placed at the end of the list, with those having `Expected Salary` as an attribute but lacking a valid numerical value appearing first.
 * `sort-num a/GPA o/desc` sorts entries numerically (in descending order) according to their `GPA`.

 ### Undoing the last data change: `undo`